Julian Assange: Appeals and other developments

 In October 2021 the High Court held a two-day appeal hearing presided over by Ian Burnett, Baron Burnett of Maldon, Lord Chief Justice of England and Wales, and Lord Justice Holroyde.
 In opening the U.S. as appellant argued that Assange's health issues were less severe than claimed during the initial extradition hearing and that his depression was moderate rather than severe.
 They also drew attention to binding assurances given by the U.S. concerning his proposed treatment in custody and pointed to the lower rate of suicides in prisons in the U.S. compared to the UK.
 The lawyer also made four binding assurances concerning his proposed treatment in U.S. custody, including an agreement to send Assange to his home country of Australia to serve the prison sentence and not to incarcerate him in super-maximum security prison or solitary confinement.
 In response, Edward Fitzgerald QC drew attention to a Yahoo!
 News report that the CIA had plotted to poison, abduct or assassinate Assange.
 Fitzgerald argued that "there are great grounds for fearing what will be done to him" if extradited to the U.S. He urged the court "not to trust [the] assurances" of the "same government" alleged to have plotted Assange's killing.
-According to his partner Stella Moris, Assange had a mini-stroke on 27 October while sitting through the court hearing and was subsequently given anti-stroke medication.
+According to his partner Stella Moris, Assange had a mini-stroke on 27 October while sitting through the court hearing.
+Assange was subsequently given anti-stroke medication.

 On 10 December 2021 the High Court ruled in favour of the United States.
 The Lord Chief Justice and Lord Justice Holroyde ruled that "if the assurances had been before the judge, she would have answered the relevant question differently" and allowed his extradition.
 The case was remitted to Westminster Magistrates' Court with the direction that it be sent to the home secretary Priti Patel for the final decision on whether to extradite Assange.
 On 24 January 2022 Assange was granted permission to petition the Supreme Court of the United Kingdom for an appeal hearing, but in March the court refused to allow the appeal, saying that Assange had not raised an arguable point of law.

 On 20 April 2022 Chief Magistrate Paul Goldspring of the Westminster Magistrates Court formally approved the extradition of Assange to the US and referred the decision to the home secretary Priti Patel.
 On 17 June 2022, Patel approved the extradition.

 On 1 July 2022 Assange lodged an appeal against the extradition in the High Court.
 On 22 August 2022, Assange's legal team lodged a Perfected Grounds of Appeal before the High Court challenging District Judge Vanessa Baraitser's decision of 4 January 2021 with new evidence.
-Assange also made a further appeal to the European Court of Human Rights, but on 13 December 2022, this appeal was declared inadmissible.
+Assange also made a further appeal to the European Court of Human Rights.